njaltran/BIPM-2025/README.md

 # BIPM-2025
-General repo for Masters programm in Business Intelligence
+General repo for Masters programm in Business Intelligence and Process Management at HWR Berlin